Attracting Customers at a Trade ShowAPRIL 8, 2021| SpeedPro

 5. Interactive Technology

 You don’t need to outfit your area with the latest gadgets and equipment just for the techy glitz.
 Rather, everyday pieces of technology such as iPad presentations, conference app alerts, branded television screens or push notifications triggered when an attendee is near your booth can be used to your advantage, drumming up brand awareness, providing info about your products or services or organically entertaining attendees.
+You can also bridge the gap between brands, print and consumers with SpeedPro InfoLnkX, our new touchless technology powered by NFC.
 Technology at your booth enhances your graphics while providing a unique content or informational opportunity.
 Tech can also take the pressure of making a direct sale off your own staff.

 What to Include at Your Trade Show Exhibits